some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-All strings must always start with a Byte Order Mark (BOM).
-The BOM must be included in fixed-length-strings as well as dynamic-length strings.
+All strings shall always start with a Byte Order Mark (BOM).
+The BOM shall be included in fixed-length-strings as well as dynamic-length strings.

 .. feat_req:: 🎯
     :id: feat_req_someip_666